Table Of Contents

 The Two Main Types of Orders

 Pending orders are different.
 Rather than jumping in right now, you are basically instructing the platform to wait until the price reaches a level of your choosing.
 It could be below the current market, above it, or even set to trigger only under very specific conditions.
-The good thing about pending orders is that they give you an element of precision, letting you define the terms of your order in advance rather than reacting in the moment.
+Pending orders add precision, letting you define your order in advance rather than react in the moment.

 Most traders bounce between these two order types depending on their style and strategy.
 A scalper who wants to go for a fast-moving setup might favor market orders for speed, while a swing trader looking to buy on a dip or sell into strength will be more interested in pending orders.

 The key thing you need to know is that both types exist to serve different needs.
-In the following sections, we will go even further into the details of each type of order.
+In the following sections, I will go into greater detail about each type of order.

 Market Order

-As we’ve said, this type of order is where you tell your broker to buy or sell immediately at the best available price.
-It’s the simplest way to get into a trade; and for many beginners, it’s the first order they ever place.
+As I’ve said, this type of order instructs your broker to buy or sell immediately at the best available price.
+In my experience, it’s the simplest way to get into a trade, and for many beginners, it’s the first order they ever place.

 The main advantage is that execution is guaranteed.
 So, if you click buy, you’ll be in the market right away, no waiting, no conditions attached.